 But does this matter?
 The Microsoft Surface Go 3 is an entry-level machine, right?
 Sure.
-But when you factor in the keyboard you end up paying £670-700.
+But when you factor in the keyboard you end up paying a fair chunk.
 It isn’t pocket change.

 If you don’t want to run Photoshop, edit video, play top games released after 2012 or type long essays every day, there’s a lot to like in the Microsoft Surface Go 3.
 The design hasn’t changed much but it’s still ultra-practical, the webcam flat-out embarrasses those of just about every laptop.
 And although the keyboard is a little cramped, it’s still comfortable enough for occasional long-form typing.

 The Surface Go premise makes sense.
 It’s a tablet that can run any Windows app you like.
 But it arrives with already dated-looking performance thanks to Intel’s lack of major progress in battery-sipping processors.